 The School Handbook provides information and guidance about school policies, procedures, and programs.
-You may download the full document in PDF format to read offline or use the links listed top the right to browse key information online.
+You may download the full document in PDF format to read offline or use the links on the right to browse key information online.

 Our handbook provides information and guidance about school policies, procedures, and programs.
 The link to download the full document for your perusal offline is located on the right link bar.